-We implemented our P-k-d method in the OSPRay [21] framework.
-With its object-oriented design, all ray-intersectable geometric objects are derived from a common, abstract ospray::Geometry type.
-We subclass this into a new ospray PKDGeometry type that performs the ray traversal, range culling, and particle intersection.
-This allows all other components of OSPRay-camera, materials, renderers, parallel rendering mode, etc. - to work "out of the box", requiring no new implementation.
+We implemented our P-k-d method in the OSPRay [19] framework.
+With its object-oriented design, all ray-intersectable geometric objects are derived from a common, abstract Geometry type.
+All other components of OSPRay-camera, materials, renderers, parallel rendering mode, etc. - to work "out of the box", requiring no new implementation.

 OSPRay internally implements all objects in a hybrid C++/ISPC fashion, where components that aren't performance critical (bookkeeping, reference counting, etc) are implemented in C++, while performance-critical traversal routines are implemented in ISPC; the interface to all such functions-ray generation, traversal, intersection, shading, etc-is based on varying rays (i.e., they internally operate on N rays in parallel, one per vector lane, where N is the architecture's vector width).
-A naïve implementation of Algorithm 2 in ISPC would-just like in other SPMD languages like OpenCL or CUDAlead to each lane simply executing its own independent traversal, with each lane having (and maintaining) its own stack, traversing its own path through the tree, typically traversing different nodes and intersecting different particles, etc. However, as ISPC allows a programmer to explicitly specify which data is uniform (i.e., scalar) vs which is varying (i.e., once per vector lane) it is relatively easy to also implement a "packet" traversal in which the different rays remain ganged together (see e.g., [29]), and either all rays skip a sub-tree, or the entire packet enters this sub-tree (even those rays that would not have needed to).
+A naïve implementation of Algorithm 2 in ISPC would-just like in other SPMD languages like OpenCL or CUDA-lead to each lane simply executing its own independent traversal, with each lane having (and maintaining) its own stack, traversing its own path through the tree, typically traversing different nodes and intersecting different particles, etc. However, as ISPC allows a programmer to explicitly specify which data is uniform (i.e., scalar) vs which is varying (i.e., once per vector lane) it is relatively easy to also implement a "packet" traversal in which the different rays remain ganged together (see e.g., [26]), and either all rays skip a sub-tree, or the entire packet enters this sub-tree (even those rays that would not have needed to).
 Despite worse SIMD utilization, packet traversal is consistently faster: The naïve SPMD implementation is limited by the the efficiency of gathering of up to N different particles (in general very different memory locations) in each traversal step.
 Moreover, stack operations and masked traversal logic, executed in uniform, are far simpler for the packet code.
-For the 180 million atom Uintah data set, for example, the packet code is roughly $2 \times$ faster than the naïve SPMD method for primary rays, and even $3 \times$ faster for ambient occlusion rays.
+For the 180 million atom Uintah data set, for example, the packet code is roughly 2× faster than the naïve SPMD method for primary rays, and even 3× faster for ambient occlusion rays.
 We thus use the packet variant in all our experiments.